JonathanGailliez/aws-api-gateway-lambda-example/README.md

 ![API deployments](screenshots/19.png)

-## The issue with subsequent deployments
+## The issue with subsequent deployments (This issue doesn't exist anymore!
+Thanks AWS!)

 You can find the invoke URL in the APIStage in the AWS console.